csstools/postcss-plugins/plugins/postcss-pseudo-class-any-link/README.md

 ### preserve

-The `preserve` option determines whether the original `:any-link` rule is preserved.
+The `preserve` option determines whether the original notation is preserved.
 By default, it is preserved.

 ```js
 postcssPseudoClassAnyLink({ preserve: false })